 - Managing employee training

-- Delivering mobile learning opportunities
+- Delivering mobile learning activities and opportunities

 - Optimizing training programs